To add content, ask questions.

 - At the Doctor

-German vocabulary for common situations at the doctor’s office, including symptoms, medical terms, and useful phrases for appointments.
+German vocabulary for common situations at the doctor’s office, including symptoms, appointments, and treatments.

 - Fitness Words